-“Raccoon Attack” Targets TLS 1.2 and Earlier, but Is Difficult to Exploit
+This blog originally appeared on SSL.com with the title "Racoon Attack" Targets TLS 1.2 and Earlier, but is Difficult to Exploit

 There’s a new type of SSL/TLS attack in town.
 A team of academic security researchers recently released a paper introducing the Raccoon attack.
 Raccoon is a timing vulnerability in the TLS specification which impacts HTTPS and other services reliant on SSL/TLS.
 Under very specific and rare conditions, Raccoon allows malicious third-party attackers to break SSL/TLS encryption and read sensitive communications.